hayj/WebCrawler/README.md

 		return False

-**terminatedCallback**: In this function you receive url that have failed enough in `urlsFailedEnough` and those which don't failed enough in `urlsFailedNotEnough` in the case you stopped the crawler:
+**terminatedCallback**: In this function you receive urls that have failed enough in `urlsFailedEnough` and those which don't failed enough in `urlsFailedNotEnough` in the case you stopped the crawler:

 	def terminatedCallback(urlsFailedNotEnough, urlsFailedEnough):
 		global logger
 		for text, currentFailed in [("urlsFailedNotEnough", urlsFailedNotEnough),
 				("urlsFailedEnough", urlsFailedEnough)]:
 			currentFailedText = ""
 			for current in currentFailed:
 				currentFailedText += str(current.data) + "\n"